top of page

 • Name baby

-• Plan what you'll say when people ask about your pregnancy, or how to tell people about your loss (e.g your children)
+• Plan what you'll say when people ask about your pregnancy, or how to tell people about your loss (e.g your children, family, and co-workers)

 • Collect supplies and make a miscarriage plan